Our Team

 EMDR Institute Approved Consultant

-I spend my free time with my children, running, trying new restaurants, and playing with my Boston Terriers.
+Outside of the therapy room, I enjoy spending time with my children, reading, exploring new restaurants, working out, and playing with my beloved Boston Terriers.

 Pronouns: She/Her